akshdeep996/Algorithms/README.md

 C++ code of algorithms.
 All the codes are self written .
 Feel free to pull request.
-if you feel you can save memory or can make any type of useful change.
+if you feel you can improve efficiency or can make any type of useful change.